Places to See Dinosaurs: Museums, Attractions, and Events to Delight Your Dino-Loving Kids

 Within the Prehistoric Lake County exhibit, you’ll explore fossils that are up to 420 million years old, get up close with their dryptosaurus skeleton, and help excavate an ice age dig site.

 Ticket prices range from $3-10, depending on age and residency; kids ages 3 and under are free.
-The Dunn Museum is open Wednesday – Sunday.
-Thursdays offer FREE admission 5:00pm – 8:00 pm.
+The Dunn Museum is closed on Mondays and is open every other day of the week from 10:00am – 4:30pm, except for Thursdays.
+They are open on Thursday from 2:00pm – 8:00pm with free admission 5:00pm – 8:00 pm.

 Lizzadro Museum of Lapidary Art (Oak Brook)